astronomer/docs/software/configure-deployment.md

 When you delete a Deployment, you delete your Airflow webserver, scheduler, metadata database, and deploy history, and you lose any configurations set in the Airflow UI.

 By default, Astro performs a _soft delete_ when you delete a Deployment.
 After you delete a Deployment, your Astronomer database, the corresponding `Deployment` record receives a `deletedAt` value and continues to persist until permanently deleted through a _hard delete_.
 A hard delete includes both the Deployment's metadata database and the Deployment entry in your Astronomer database.
+14 days after your Deployment's soft delete, Astronomer automatically runs a hard delete cronjob that deletes any persisting values from your soft delete.

 :::tip